 Are you mindful when you parent your kids and practicing effective parent child communication?
-Here are 15 principles on effective parenting.
+Here are 15 principles on successful parenting.

-Here at Sleeping Should Be Easy, we discuss several topics that span from basic steps.
+Here at Sleeping Should Be Easy, we discuss several topics like how-to steps to insightful discussions.
 We talk about ways to get your kids to listen or helping your child recognize letters and numbers.
 We discuss why motherhood is hard or the biggest reason you should have a life outside of kids.
 But within are principles to effective parenting, regardless of the topic discussed.

 If you asked me about guidelines to my parenting philosophy, I would point you to these 15 principles.